jgOhYeah/PICAXE-Libraries-Extras/README.md

 The compilers can be downloaded from the PICAXE website software section if needed, found at: https://www.picaxe.co.uk.

+If you need macros and defines, you might be interested in [this similar preprocessor](https://github.com/Patronics/PicaxePreprocess), also written in python.

 ### Usage
 ```
 picaxe.py [OPTION]...
 FILE.bas